CS 758: Cryptography / Network Security

 Your project should strive add some significant content to a paper or papers.
 This could include one or more of the following:

-- Please form groups of 2-3 and inform me by email as to the membership of your group by
+- Please form groups of 2 (or 3) and inform me by email as to the membership of your group by

-- In-class presentations (15-20 minutes) will be during the last week of classes.
+- In-class presentations (15-20 minutes) will take place during the last week of classes.

 - The written report is due during the exam period (the exact date to be specified later).